Staff profile: Prof. Rebecca Johnson

 - +612 9320 6106

-- Contact Dr Rebecca Johnson using the form below
+- Contact Prof. Rebecca Johnson using the form below

 Rebecca is a Wildlife Forensic Scientist, conservation geneticist and Chief Scientist of the Australian Museum.
-Rebecca became Director of the Australian Museum Research Institute in April 2015 and was the first female to hold this position in the AM's 190 year history.
-She is co-chief investigator of the Koala Genome Consortium, an Australian led group carrying out sequencing of the koala genome and it’s genes for direct conservation application and, as Director of AMRI, the co-founder of the Oz Mammals Genome Initiative.
+Rebecca became Director of the Australian Museum Research Institute in April 2015 and is the first female to hold this position in the AM's 191 year history.
+She is chief investigator of the Koala Genome Consortium, an Australian led group carrying out sequencing of the koala genome and it’s genes for direct conservation application and, as Director of AMRI, the co-founder of the Oz Mammals Genome Initiative.

-In July 2017 Rebecca was named one of the 30 inaugural “SuperStars of STEM”.
+Rebecca is an adjunct Professor at the University of Sydney, a member of the Australian Academy of Forensic Sciences, is Australian & New Zealand Forensic Science Society NSW Branch president, and Director of Membership & Outreach for the Society for Wildlife Forensic Science.
+She represents the Museum 14 government and industry committees.
+July 2017 Rebecca was named one of the 30 inaugural “SuperStars of STEM” by Science and Technology Australia.
 She was awarded the 2016 University of Sydney, Faculty of Science Alumni Award for Professional Achievement and in September 2016 was also announced as one of The Australian Financial Review and Westpac “100 Women of Influence” in the Innovation category.
-Rebecca has also received a Chief Executive Women (CEW) scholarship to attend the INSEAD business school for executive leadership.
+Rebecca has also received a Chief Executive Women (CEW) scholarship to attend the INSEAD business school for executive leadership and in 2018 was recognised as a “Vogue 2018 Game Changer” in the Tech & Innovation category; named one of CEO Magazine’s ‘10 leading business women in Australia’ for 2018; and awarded the 2018 Eureka Prize AMRI medal recognising research excellence.

 She is passionate about conservation, reducing the illegal wildlife trade and the importance of STEM education in contributing to positive environmental outcomes.
 She is frequently invited to present her research both in Australia and overseas and regularly presents to students and the public on the importance of conservation research, wildlife forensic science and the key roles and museums can play in making a difference through their science.